-While providing additional funding to states and tribes to address orphan and abandoned wells is important and critical, it does not solve the billions in legacy costs that have accumulated from abandoned oil and gas wells over the last 150 years let alone wells that are currently at risk of being orphaned or drilled in the future.
-This will require a long-term solution that ensures the industry pays for most, if not all, of the clean-up costs and monitoring needed to address these problems.
+While providing additional funding to states and tribes to address orphaned wells is important and critical, it does not solve the billions in legacy costs that have accumulated from abandoned oil and gas wells over the last 150 years let alone wells that are currently at risk of being orphaned or drilled in the future.
+This will require a long-term solution that ensures the industry pays for most, if not all, of the cleanup costs and monitoring needed to address these problems.